1995 Open Championship

-The 1995 Open Championship was a men's major golf championship and the 124th Open Championship held from 20–23 July at the Old Course at St Andrews in St Andrews, Scotland.
+The 1995 Open Championship was a men's major golf championship and the 124th Open Championship held from 20 to 23 July at the Old Course at St Andrews in St Andrews, Scotland.
 John Daly won his first Open Championship and second major title in a four-hole playoff over Costantino Rocca.

 This was the final Open appearance for two-time champion Arnold Palmer and the first appearance for three-time champion Tiger Woods.